Understanding Class Inheritance in Python 3

 Fish in parentheses.

-With child classes, we can choose to add more methods, override existing parent methods, or simply accept the default parent methods with the
+With child classes, we can choose to add more methods, override existing parent methods, or accept the default parent methods with the

 pass keyword, which we’ll do in this case: